elixir-cloud-aai/proTES/README.md

 ![proTES-overview][image-protes-overview]
 *ProTES Gateway: Enhancing Task Execution Service (TES) with Middleware Logic*
-* The proTES gateway serves as a crucial component in the Task Execution Service (TES) infrastructure.
+* The proTES gateway may serve as a crucial component in federated compute networks based on the GA4GH Cloud ecosystem.
-  Its primary purpose is to inject various middleware logic into TES requests, enabling advanced functionality and improving task distribution efficiency.
+  Its primary purpose is to provide centralized features to a federated network of independently operated  GA4GH TES instances.
+As such, it can serve, for example, as a compatibility layer, a load balancer workload distribution layer, a public entry point to an enclave of independent compute nodes, or a means of collecting telemetry.
-* When TES requests are received, the proTES applies the appropriate middleware logic before forwarding the requests to the corresponding TES instances.
-This middleware logic can include additional processing, validation, or customization steps tailored to specific requirements.
+* When TES requests are received, proTES applies a configured middlewares before forwarding the requests to appropriate TES instances in the network.
+A plugin system makes it easy to write and inject middlewares tailored to specific requirements, such as for access control, request/response processing or validation, or the selection of suitable endpoints considering data use restrictions and client preferences.
-* An essential feature of the proTES is its ability to track the state of submitted tasks asynchronously using RabbitMQ and Celery workers.
-This asynchronous tracking mechanism eliminates the need to wait for task completion before proceeding with other tasks, effectively allowing concurrent task execution on the main server.
+* Currently, there are two plugins shipped with proTES that serve as proof-of-concept examples for different task distribution scenarios:
-* Currently, the proTES offers two types of task distribution middleware:
+  * **Load balancing**: The `pro_tes.middleware.task_distribution.random` plugin evenly (actually: randomly!) distributes workloads across a network of TES endpoints
-  * Random Distributor: This distributor randomly selects a TES instance from the available list of instances and forwards the task to that chosen instance.
-This approach ensures a balanced distribution of tasks across the TES infrastructure, preventing any single instance from being overloaded.
+  * **Bringing compute to the data**: The `pro_tes.middleware.task_distribution.distance` plugin selects TES endpoints to relay incoming requests to in such a way that the distance the (input) data of a task has to travel across the network of TES endpoints is minimized.
-  * Distance-Based Distributor: This distributor employs a distance-based selection strategy to choose the most suitable TES instance for a given task.
-The selection process considers the geographical proximity between the TES instance and the task's input location.
-The distance calculation relies on the IP address of the TES instance and the input location.
-By leveraging this approach, tasks can be assigned to TES instances that are closer to the input location, optimizing network latency and potentially improving overall task execution performance.
+* proTES supports OAuth2-based authorization out of the box (bearer authentication) and stores information about incoming and outgoing tasks in a NoSQL database (MongoDB).
+Based on our FOCA microservice archetype, it is highly configurable in a declarative (YAML-based!) manner.
+Forwarded tasks are tracked asynchronously via a RabbitMQ broker and Celery workers that can be easily scaled up.
+Both a Helm chart and a Docker Compose configuration are provided for easy deployment in native cloud-based production and development environments, respectively.

-* The proTES plays a pivotal role in augmenting the capabilities of the TES system, offering flexible middleware injection and efficient task distribution strategies.
-By seamlessly integrating with RabbitMQ, Celery workers, and the TES infrastructure, it provides a robust and scalable solution for managing and executing tasks efficiently.
+proTES is a robust and scalable solution that may play a pivotal role in augmenting the capabilities of your GA4GH Cloud ecosystem, offering flexible middleware injection for effectively federating atomic, containerized workloads across on premise, hybrid and multi-cloud environments.

 ## Installation